Education Loan Takeover: Process, Benefits & Eligibility

 6. Single Takeover Condition

-Most public sector banks, including SBI, allow only a first-time takeover.
+Most public-sector banks allow only a first-time takeover.
 Subsequent transfers are rarely entertained unless under exceptional circumstances.

 SBI Education Loan Takeover Highlights

-State Bank of India is one of the most popular choices for education loan refinancing:
+State Bank of India is one of the most popular choices for education loan refinancing in India (rates and terms as of 2025-26; subject to change; verify current details at the nearest SBI branch or official website):

 Feature